-1/32 Fokker DVII "lozenge" wing decals for Wingnut Wings model..
+1/32 Fokker DVII "lozenge" and streaked decals for the Wingnut Wings model..

 That should help!...if not email me

-ATTRES 022 WW1 German Fokker type seat and cushion
+ATTRES 022 WW1 German Fokker DVII seat and cushion

 Modelled accurately for the first time - the distinctive "flare" sided Fokker type aircraft seat, with cushion cast separately